ovh/docs/pages/platform/kubernetes-k8s/vrack-k8s-custom-gateway/guide.en-asia.md

 ## Objectives

-In this tutorial we are going use a custom gateway deployed in vRack with a Managed Kubernetes cluster.
+In this tutorial we are going to use a custom gateway deployed in vRack with a Managed Kubernetes cluster.

 Why?